 Katie Kendle is an experienced vocalist and engaging performer, connecting with audiences through a variety of styles and ensembles.
 She joined Te Deum Chamber Choir in 2010 and Te Deum Antiqua in 2014.
 In prior years she has performed with numerous ensembles, including Fine Arts Chorale under the direction of Terri Teal, Kansas City’s Puccini Fest, Southwestern University Chorale, and the University Choir and Madrigal Singers of Texas Tech.
 Katie enjoys freelance work as well, singing for churches and weddings in the Kansas City area, and collaborating with other local artists in songwriting projects.
 She is currently the music teacher for preschool and homeschool classes at Overland Park Community Bible Study.
 Katie makes her home in Kansas City with her husband Josh and their three children.

 Nanette Kraus joined Te Deum in 2013.
-Nanette recently moved to Kansas City, Missouri, where she works a variety of music projects as church musician, collaborative pianist, and singer.
-She serves as the staff accompanist at Liberty High School and Liberty Community Chorus, and creates rehearsal tracks for choirs in the region and beyond.
-In addition to Te Deum, she enjoys singing with KC VITAs Chamber Choir.
+Nanette recently moved to Kansas City, Missouri, where she enjoys a wide variety of music projects as church musician, collaborative pianist, and singer.
+She serves as the staff accompanist for Liberty High School and Liberty Community Chorus, and creates rehearsal tracks for choirs in the region.
+In addition to Te Deum, she sings with KC VITAs Chamber Choir.
 From 2009-2016, Nanette served as staff accompanist and piano instructor at Baker University.
 Nanette earned a Bachelor of Arts in music from Bethany College and a Juris Doctor from the University of Kansas.
-When not making music, Nanette volunteers on the Te Deum board and enjoys landscape photography and Jayhawk basketball.
+When not making music, Nanette volunteers at the Kauffman Center and on the Te Deum board, and enjoys landscape photography and Jayhawk basketball.